kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/creating-a-cluster.md

       --from-literal=ocmClientSecret='eyJhbGciOiJIUzI1NiIsI....' \
       --from-literal=ocmApiUrl='https://api.openshift.com'
     ```
-    Note: to consume the secret without the need to reference it from your `ROSAControlPlane`, name your secret `rosa-creds-secret` and create it in the CAPA manager namespace (usually `capa-system`)
+    **Note:** The secret must be created in the same namespace where your ROSA resources will be deployed.
+Alternatively, to consume the secret without the need to reference it from your `ROSAControlPlane`, name your secret `rosa-creds-secret` and create it in the CAPA manager namespace (usually `capa-system`)
     ```shell
     kubectl -n capa-system create secret generic rosa-creds-secret \
       --from-literal=ocmClientID='....' \